magerosco/gateways/README.md

 #PowerShell
 Get-ChildItem -Path . -Filter "*.php" -Recurse | ForEach-Object { php -l $_.FullName }
 ```
+30. **Built custom commands.**
+31. **Configured GitHub Actions**
-28. **Use RabbitMQ.
+32. **Use RabbitMQ.
 Implemented a simple RabbitMQ service and external library as examples.**
-29. ***(Handling failed connection to RabbitMQ.)*** **RabbitQM is an external service that allows you to send and receive messages between apps/microservices in different ecosystems.
+33. ***(Handling failed connection to RabbitMQ.)*** **RabbitQM is an external service that allows you to send and receive messages between apps/microservices in different ecosystems.
 Regardless of a failed connection and sent notifications to administrators, the system must be able to keep working.**
-30. **Monitored queues with Horizon.**
-31. **Built custom commands.**
-32. **Configured GitHub Actions**
-33. **Setup enviroment with Docker.
-(Apache, Redis, RabbitMQ, Mongo, MySql)**

 ✅ **Design Patterns, SOLID principles** *Click to read more:*